Aditya267/aditya/README.md

-### Hi there 👋
+# Lead Developer at Arctic Wolf | ex-VMware

-I'm a SMTS at VMWare by Broadcom!
+💻 **10 years of expertise** in Java, Golang, Spring, and AWS, with a strong focus on building secure, scalable, and high-performance server-side solutions.
-- 💻 10 years of expertise in **Java**, **Golang**, Spring, and **AWS**, specializing in crafting robust and scalable server-side solutions.
+🔐 Currently leading engineering efforts at **Arctic Wolf**, a pioneer in cybersecurity, driving innovations in threat detection, response systems, and cloud infrastructure resilience.

-- 🤟 Proven track record in optimizing system performance and delivering high-quality applications.
+🤟 Proven track record of optimizing system performance and delivering enterprise-grade applications.
-- Collaborated closely with the DevOps team to streamline cloud infrastructure, optimize resource allocation, and implement automated scaling strategies.
-Successfully reduced infrastructure costs by **40%**, generating savings of **several million dollars** per month while maintaining system performance and scalability.
-Played a key role in identifying cost-saving opportunities and improving operational efficiency.
+At **VMware (now Broadcom)**, collaborated with the DevOps team to streamline cloud infrastructure, optimize resource allocation, and implement automated scaling strategies — cutting infrastructure costs by **40%**, saving **millions per month**, while maintaining peak system performance.

-- Re-architected and rewrote a complex rebate engine from Java to Golang, leading to a **90%** reduction in runtime, decreasing processing time from **8 hours to just 10 minutes**.
-Leveraged Golang’s concurrency and performance efficiency to streamline logic and optimize resource utilization, significantly improving system throughput and scalability.
-This transformation enabled faster business decisions and improved operational productivity.
+🚀 Re-architected and rewrote a complex rebate engine from **Java to Golang**, reducing runtime by **90%** (from 8 hours to 10 minutes).
+Leveraged Golang’s concurrency model to improve throughput, enabling faster business decisions and boosting operational agility.